ryanhanwu/dotfiles/README.md

 # Dotfiles

-These are dot-files and basic configs of my development machine(Mac) envoronment, feel free to take and do whatever you want.
+These are dot-files and basic configs of my development Mac, feel free to use and do whatever you want.

 ## Requirement
 ### Mac Package Management